Secure Email Gateway vs. Cloud Email Security Solutions

 Cloud Email Security solutions often make more sense when you use cloud email platforms like Microsoft 365 or Google Workspace, value post-delivery remediation capabilities, or prefer simplified administration with automatic updates.

 A layered approach combining both technologies has become increasingly common for organizations facing sophisticated, targeted threats.
-According to a 2024 survey by the Ponemon Institute, 73% of organizations in high-risk sectors have implemented complementary solutions rather than choosing between approaches, recognizing that the different architectures provide complementary capabilities that together offer more comprehensive protection.
+Many organizations in high-risk sectors have implemented complementary solutions rather than choosing between approaches, recognizing that the different architectures provide complementary capabilities that together offer more comprehensive protection.

 Securing Your Organization’s Email Communications